Accelerated BA-MA Teacher Education Programs (CAS-Steinhardt)

 Please send your personal statement (about one single-spaced page) and reflection on prior work with children/adolescents (no more than one single-spaced page) as a single PDF attachment to firstname.lastname@example.org by the application deadline.
 Please title your email and the attached PDF file as follows: [Lastname,Firstname]_Statement (e.g., Doe,John_Statement).
 It is not necessary to write a message in the body of the email.

 2) A formal application to Steinhardt prior to completion of the undergraduate program.
 Please refer to the application page of Steinhardt's Accelerated BA-MA Teacher Education Program website for application instructions and deadlines.
+When selecting your program on the Steinhardt application, be sure to select the option beginning with "NYU CAS Students Only" (e.g., NYU CAS Students Only - Teaching English 7-12 - Dual Degree - ENGD-MA).
 Please note: admission to a BA-MA Teacher Education track does not guarantee admission to its corresponding Steinhardt MA program.

 FREQUENTLY ASKED QUESTIONS